rezarahimian/docs/multiple_withdrawal.rst

 So, the goal is to prevent spender from transferring more tokens than allowed by the approve.
 Based on this impression, we should not consider allowance as the main factor.
 Transferred tokens should be considered as the main variable in calculations.
 For example:

 #.
 Alice allowed Bob for transferring 100 tokens and decides to set it to 70 after a while.
 #.
-Bob front runs Alice's transaction and transfers 100 tokes (Legit transfer)
+Bob front runs Alice's transaction and transfers 100 tokes (legitimate transfer).
 #.
 Alice's transaction is mined and sets Bob allowance to 80.
 #.
 Bob got new allowance and runs ``transferFrom(_BobAddr,80)``.
-Since he already transfered more than 80, his trasanction will fail and prevent multiple withdrawal.
+Since he already transferred more than 80, his transaction will fail and prevent multiple withdrawal.
 #.
-Bob'a allowance stays as 80, however, he can not use it.
+Bob's allowance stays as 80, however, he can not use it.

-So, here allowance can be considered as **possible allowance** or **potential allowance**.
-It indicates that Bob is elligible to transfer up to allowance limit if he has not already transferred anytokens.
-So, by this assumption, we can secure ``transferFrom`` method instead of ``approve`` method:
+Here allowance can be considered as **possible allowance** or **potential allowance**.
+It indicates that Bob is eligible to transfer up to allowance limit if he has not already transferred any tokens. ``transferred`` is life time variable that accumulates transferred tokens regardless of allowance change.
+So, by this assumption, we can secure ``transferFrom`` method instead of ``approve`` method as below:

 .. figure:: images/multiple_withdrawal_31.png
     :scale: 100%